What is the Weight of a Shot Put?

 Athletes with significant disabilities are classified by gripping ability, sitting balance, trunk control and standing ability.
 Competition rules govern how the wheelchairs are built and secured for shot putting.
 Regulations that determine if an athlete can stand or rise out of a chair are determined by the disability classification.
 Paralympic athletes use standard shot weights.

 In outdoor competition, shots must be made of brass or a harder metal.
+This can be cast iron, stainless steel, or the previously mentioned brass.
 For indoor competition, the shot put must be made of plastic with a metal shell containing metal pellets.
 At larger competitions, officials check to see whether shots meet the specified minimum and maximum diameters of shots for each weight class.
 The smallest shot is 4.4 lb., and should be 80 to 90 mm in diameter.
 The largest shots weigh 16 lb. and have a diameter of 110 to 130 mm.
 The officials inspect the shot to make sure it is perfectly round and has no indentations, which would help the shot putter grip it.